wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 space with be mapped to adjacent banks.
 Besides, the row number of a given address in each bank is just the address modular the row size, which can be specified with parameter key `row_size`, and by default it is set to 8KB.
+The number of banks and the row buffer policy is specified using parameter keys `banks` and `row_policy`, respectively.

+The class tracks per-bank status using two data members.
+Data member `busy` tracks whether a bank is busy in the current simulated cycle.
+Data member `openRow` stores an integer, which tracks the currently opened row of the bank.
+A `-1` value indicates that no row is currently open.
+The link object `self_link`, just as in the simple memory bankend, is configured as a self link, with the receiving call back being `handleSelfEvent()`.